Frequently Asked Questions

 Do I need an API key?

-Public endpoints (lookup, search) do not require authentication.
-Submitting reports and accessing feeds requires an API key or JWT token.
+Public endpoints such as operator lookup, IP RBL checks, and public search do not require authentication.
+Submitting reports and accessing authenticated feeds requires an API key or JWT token.

 What feed formats are available?